matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 better have a thread local binding or it will fail.
 So you have to distinguish between `def` and `set!`.

-Would you disallow that, when you do that programmatically?
+[Audience member: Would you disallow that, when you do that programmatically?]

 You cannot do the wrong thing with `set!`, but `def` is an absolute "I know what I am doing".
 I am in charge of the world, and I am defining